 - 3 In the Name field, enter a name for the share group. - 4 Enter a description of the share group in the Description field. - 5 Click the + button at the right of the Members field to add Team Members to the group.
-If Team Members have not yet been created, you can add members to Share Groups when you create the member items, as described in the next section, or you can create Team Members now by clicking the New button. - 6 Double-click on the members to be added to this share group. - 7 Click OK to dismiss the Item Browser dialog box and then click Save and Close.
+If Team Members have not yet been created, you can add members to Share Groups when you create the member items, as described in the next section. - 6 Double-click on the members to be added to this share group. - 7 Click OK to dismiss the Item Browser dialog box and then click Save and then Close.